Manage a Business

 An S Corporation is simply a corporation that elects to be taxed like a partnership.
 Unlike with a C Corporation, business income from an S Corporation “passes through” the entity and appears on the business owners’ personal tax returns, sometimes resulting in tax savings.
 If you are interested in forming an S Corporation, you must file your election with the IRS within the deadline, or risk losing the option.
 Be sure to consult with a CPA about the best tax form you should elect for your business.

 In addition to forming a legal entity at the state level, your business may also be subject to licensing rules at the county and city level.
 Depending on the location of your business, you might need a city or county business license.
-If your business is in Clark County, you can check your jurisdiction here.

 Once you have determined your jurisdiction, you should consult the business license bureau to determine what kind of license you need.
 Depending on the type of business, you may require a privileged license, which has more stringent standards and often higher fees.
 If you want to do business in a name other than what is listed with the secretary of state, you must file a Fictitious Firm Name with Clark County.